002: Why Stress Feels Different in Your 40s — The Hormonal Shift Behind It

 Inside the brain, progesterone converts into a neurosteroid called allopregnanolone.
 This compound works directly on GABA receptors — the system responsible for calming and regulating the nervous system.

 When progesterone is well supported, your nervous system has a natural buffer.
-Stress comes in, and your body processes it and returns to balance.
-This feels normal, so you usually don’t notice it.
+Stress comes in, your body processes it, and you return to balance.
+This feels normal — so you usually don't notice it until it shifts.

-During perimenopause — often beginning in the 40s and continuing into the 50s — progesterone is usually the first hormone to shift, and it shifts before estrogen.
+During perimenopause — often beginning in the 40s and continuing into the 50s and 60s — progesterone is usually the first hormone to shift, and it shifts before estrogen.

 As progesterone shifts, allopregnanolone shifts with it.
-This changes how GABA, the brain’s primary calming chemical, functions in the brain.
-Your nervous system now has a different level of calming support.
+This changes how GABA — the brain's primary calming chemical — functions.
+Your nervous system now has a different level of calming support than it used to.
+The same stressors you used to move through without much effort now produce a reaction that feels out of proportion.
+The hormonal shift is doing most of the driving.

 The gut connection

 When gut bacteria shift during this hormonal season — in response to changing estrogen levels — the microbial communities that support serotonin production can become disrupted.
 A less diverse gut microbiome produces less serotonin.
-Less serotonin is associated with changes in mood and a lower threshold for emotional intensity.
+And less serotonin is associated with changes in mood and a lower threshold for emotional intensity.

 This is why emotional changes and digestive changes so often show up at the same time during this season.
 They share a root cause.
-The gut and the brain aren't separate systems having separate responses.
-They're one connected system responding to the same hormonal shift — and when you address one, the other tends to improve too.
+The gut and the brain are one connected system responding to the same hormonal shift — and when you support one, the other tends to improve too.

 The cortisol piece

-The emotional overwhelm and the chronic stress aren't separate responses.
-They're a feedback loop.
 These systems influence each other.
-Hormonal patterns affect how your body responds to stress, and stress patterns influence hormone production.
-Seeing the loop clearly is the first step toward breaking it.
+Hormonal patterns affect how your body responds to stress.
+And stress patterns influence hormone production.
+Understanding that loop is the first step toward supporting it.

 A note from my own experience

-The mechanism is hormonal.
-It’s specific.
-And when you understand what your body is doing, you can begin to recognize the pattern — when it happens, what comes before it, and what your body is asking for in that moment.
+Understanding what your body is doing changes that.
+When you know what is driving these reactions, you can begin to recognize the pattern — when it happens, what tends to come before it, and what your body is asking for in that moment.

 Your takeaway from today

-One simple way to do this is through a breathing practice often called box breathing.
-Breathe in for 4 seconds, hold for 4 seconds, breathe out for 4 seconds, and hold again for 4 seconds.
-Repeat this steady rhythm for a few minutes.
+Here's how it works: Breathe in for 4 seconds, hold for 4 seconds, breathe out for 4 seconds, and hold again for 4 seconds.
+Repeat for a few minutes.

 This works because it directly influences your vagus nerve and supports your parasympathetic nervous system — the part of your body responsible for rest and regulation.
-Through this pathway, it also supports GABA, the brain’s primary calming chemical.
+It supports GABA, the brain's primary calming chemical.
+It doesn't address the root cause on its own — but it gives you a way to support your body in the moment rather than simply waiting for it to pass.

 To your vibrant health and freedom,